Latest blogs

 STRATEGIC PLAN 2023

-LUPUS EUROPE has an organisational framework in which the plan for the third strategic period, 2018 to 2023, has now come into effect following the 2017 annual convention.
+LUPUS EUROPE has an organisational framework in which the plan for the fourth strategic period, 2023 to 2028, has now come into effect.

 For the five year duration of the Strategic plan will concentrate on the following 3 strategic objectives: